microsoft/dev-proxy/README.md

 #### Example usage:

 ```
-msgraph-chaos-proxy.exe --port 8080 --failure-rate 50 --no-mocks --allowed-errors 429 503
+msgraph-developer-proxy.exe --port 8080 --failure-rate 50 --no-mocks --allowed-errors 429 503
 ```

 Will configure the proxy listening on port 8080 to fail 50% of requests with an http status code of either 429 or 503 and ignore any mock responses that may have been provided in the `responses.json` file

 ## Frequently Asked Questions

-### Does Graph Chaos Proxy upload any data to Microsoft?
+### Does Graph Developer Proxy upload any data to Microsoft?

 No, it doesn't.
 While the proxy intercepts all network traffic on your machine, it doesn't upload any data to Microsoft.

-### I've got no internet connection after using Graph Chaos Proxy
+### I've got no internet connection after using Graph Developer Proxy

-If you terminate the Graph Chaos Proxy process, the proxy won't be able to unregister itself and you won't have network connection on your machine.
+If you terminate the Graph Developer Proxy process, the proxy won't be able to unregister itself and you won't have network connection on your machine.
 To restore network connection, start the proxy and close it by pressing Enter, which will gracefully close the proxy unregistering it on your machine and restoring the regular network connection.

 ### I keep getting 429 responses